 Difference Between the 3-digit Codes

-A toll free number will begin with one of the following three-digit codes: 800, 888, 877, 866, 855 or 844.
+A toll free number will begin with one of the following toll free prefixes: 800, 888, 877, 866, 855 or 844.
 The six formats are essentially the same.
 They perform the same function and cost the same.
 The only difference is their appearance.

 Which Prefix Should I Choose?

 The prefix that you choose depends somewhat on your advertising strategy.
 800 numbers are more popular on common advertising media like television, billboards, and radio.
 Business analysts consider traditional 800 numbers to attract larger call volumes.
 A simple explanation: traditional 800 numbers are easily recognized as toll free numbers.
 People are still familiarizing themselves with the other toll free codes.

 However, if the 800 number that you want is taken, then you can buy an 888, 877, 866, 855, or 844 number and get the same benefits.

 The FCC regulates the way toll free numbers can be used or obtained.
 According to the FCC, toll free numbers are assigned on a first-come, first-served basis by entities known as “Responsible Organizations.”
 The FCC’s rules prohibit toll free service providers from warehousing or hoarding toll free numbers.
 This means that a provider cannot legally reserve a number without having a subscriber in place.
 The FCC regulates this activity to ensure that a fair supply of toll free numbers is available.

 The greatest advantage for consumers is portability.
 Porting means that a toll free user can “port” or move his number to a new provider when he changes providers.
 Portability becomes especially useful when you have owned an 800 number for a long time.
 It eliminates the need to advertise a new number to clients when switching providers.

 Get 800 Numbers with Us